 When deciding how to prepare for the interview and predict the questions you have, try to determine which ones questions you can hear.
 Therefore, when asked to describe your greatest weakness, remember that the interviewer wants to see if you can demonstrate a commitment to personal growth.

-“The secret to answering this question is to give an honest answer and then explain what you are doing to overcome this weakness,” says Dory Clark, marketing strategy consultant.
+“The secret of how to answer this question is to be honest and then explain what you are doing to overcome that weakness,” says Dory Clarke, marketing strategy consultant.